10 Child-Friendly Ways to Visualise Sound at Home

 • A metal baking tray or pot

-1. Stretch the plastic wrap tightly over the top of the bowl, ensuring it's secure and smooth.
+1. Stretch the plastic wrap tightly over the bowl and secure it.

-2. Sprinkle a thin layer of rice or salt evenly over the plastic wrap.
+2. Sprinkle a thin layer of rice or salt over the plastic wrap.

-3. Hold the metal tray or pot close to the bowl and strike it to produce a loud sound.
+3. Hold a metal tray or pot close and strike it to create a loud sound.

-4. Observe how the rice or salt grains jump and dance on the plastic wrap in response to the sound vibrations.
+4. Observe how the rice or salt jumps in response to the sound vibrations.

 Objective: Visualize sound waves as ripples on the surface of water.